 2. Drain strainer – Get a proper drain strainer.
 We got one from OXO.
 You can find them on Amazon.
 I really love this brand and especially this product because it can flip inside out so you can dump what accumulates into the trash without digging it out.
 Makes it really easy to clean out unlike those metal sink strainers.
 I had that once and it was a pain to keep clean.

 3. Brushes & Sponges – Get a good hand scrub brush and sponge.
-I personally LOVE these hand sponges.
+I LOVE these hand sponges.
 They are reusable so they don’t create waste, and although they say it only cleans with water I still use my natural dish soap with them.
 I also love them because I can clean them once a week (or however often you prefer) by just tossing in the laundry.
 I have two of them on hand so when one is being cleaned I have an extra.
 I tried to find the hand brush I use but I couldn’t find anything anywhere that even resembled it.
 We got it years ago when we were shopping for supplies for the rig.
 I got it at the Camping World store in Nashville and although I checked online they don’t seem to carry it anymore.
 And nothing like it apparently is made.
 But here is a photo.
 So good luck if you can find a similar one.
-The reason I wanted to try and find this one is because I love it for several reasons.
+The reason I wanted to try to find this one is because I love it for several reasons.
 One, I have very small hands so this doesn’t have a long handle that makes it hard to hold.
 Two it has this little scraper end I use to scrap stuff off plates and pans.
-I love that it’s built in and I can just flip it over to use it.
+I love that it’s built-in and I can just flip it over to use it.
 I did find THIS one however which is similar in size.
 I prefer to not have to fill up a little soap dispenser in the handle part but I guess for some that would be a benefit.
 And it’s the OXO brand which I love.
 So although I don’t have this particular one I recommend it just cause I have other products of theirs.

 Update: I recently decided this brush is probably full of nasty stuff from all the years of use.
 So I went to the store and picked up this one.
 It has changeable heads on it so I plan on every few months changing it out.
 It’s made by the Dawn dish soap company.
 I got mine at my local grocery store.